AbhishekTimalsina/react-intersectionObserver-wrapper/README.md

 useEffect(() => {
   observe(callback,{ threshold: 0.5 });
 },[]);
-// the option obj is optional.
+// the optionObj is optional.
 It is the option object passed in the intersection-observer api
 ```